segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/kotlin-android/kotlin-android-plugin-architecture.md

 3. Complete the `TODO` sections in the sample code with the appropriate information for your destination.
 4. Commit your changes.

-Segment recommends you to test your destination implementation end-to-end.
+Segment recommends that you test your destination implementation end-to-end.
 Send some sample analytics events and ensure that they reach the destination.